By Power of PositivityPublished on May 09, 2020Last modified January 05, 2023

 Overthinking and over-analyzing a situation can cause a disconnect from reality.
 One tiny, simple thing can be turned over and over until it is no longer what it originally was, but an amalgamation of your anxiety and fear.
 It goes without saying that this can, eventually, trigger a panic attack.
 Here are some examples of situations where you may overthink:

-After a social interaction, you overthink every word you said and each reaction you received for them and eventually come to a conclusion that these individuals disliked you
+• After a social interaction, you overthink every word you said and each reaction you received for them and eventually conclude that these individuals disliked you

 11. Isolation